team-simplay/SimPlay/docs/source/in_depth.rst

 SimPlay in depth
 ============================================

-How to setup a simulation and how to work with processes is explained in :doc:`quickstart`.
+How a simulation is set up, and how to work with processes is explained in :doc:`quickstart`.

 Using Resources
 ---------------